sensorlab/NAOMI/README.md

 Quality of Experience (QoE) prediction is a workflow example adjusted from O-RAN SC AI/ML Framework use case https://docs.o-ran-sc.org/en/latest/projects.html#ai-ml-framework.

 1. Populate MinIO with file `insert.py` in `workflow_examples/qoe_prediction/populate_minio/` (Change IP endpoint of MinIO in the script).
-2. Change IP addresses for Ray, MinIO and MLflow in all task files in `workflow_examples/qoe_prediction/*`
-3. Run the workflow with Flyte CLI; --bt_s is batch size, --n is dataset size (1, 10, 100):
+2. Run the workflow with Flyte CLI; --bt_s is batch size, --n is dataset size (1, 10, 100):
     ```bash
     pyflyte run --remote --image  copandrej/flyte_workflow:1 wf.py qoe_train --bt_s 10 --n 1
     ```
-4. Monitor the progress on dashboards.
+3. Monitor the progress on dashboards.

 #### MNIST
-TO-DO
+A workflow example for distributed data processing, distributed model training, and retraining triggers based on metrics collection.
+(It requires at least two Ray workers)

+1. Populate MinIO with file `populate.py` in `workflow_examples/mnist/populate_minio/` (Change IP endpoint of MinIO in the script).
+2. Run the workflow with Flyte CLI from `workflow_examples/mnist/` directory:
+    ```bash
+    pyflyte run --remote --env SYSTEM_IP=<CHANGE-ME> --image copandrej/flyte_workflow:1 wf.py mnist_train
+    ```
+3. Monitor the progress on dashboards.

+To schedule retraining based on cluster metrics...TO-DO

 ### Model deployment with SEMR_inference helm charts
 This is a separate use case for deploying ML models as a service using SEMR_inference helm charts for models stored in MLflow.
 If using example AI/ML workflows, models are served as API endpoints using Ray Serve.